-What kind of glass should I use for windows in the sauna?
+So, what kind of glass should I use for windows in the sauna?

 Well, I finally got through with an expert in the field.
 And it took a lot of work.

-But I finally have been connected to an expert in the field who was patient and friendly, and locked into my barrage of questions.
+However, I have finally been connected to an expert in the field who was patient and friendly, and locked into my barrage of questions.
 Michelle is a glass industry expert with 17 years experience.
 Even better is that she told me “I never stop learning” which tells me that she is open minded enough to keep expanding her knowledge in the field.
 (This, by the way, is exactly my theory of sauna building, which is why my ebook is open to involving with sauna builders’ generated content).

 Ok, enough of all that, here’s the scoop: